New FTTH deal will transform the city of Stoke into a gigabit hotspot

 Stoke City Council has signed a deal to transform the city into a hotspot for gigabit broadband connectivity.
-Swedish Fibre to the Home (FTTH) provider, FX Fiber, will help to transform the city's broadband infrastructure by rolling out full fibre connectivity to homes and businesses…
+Swedish Fibre to the Home (FTTH) provider, VXFiber, will help to transform the city's broadband infrastructure by rolling out full fibre connectivity to homes and businesses…

 Stoke City Council has signed a deal to transform the city into a hotspot for gigabit broadband connectivity.
-Swedish Fibre to the Home (FTTH) provider, FX Fiber, will help to transform the city's broadband infrastructure by rolling out full fibre connectivity to homes and businesses.
+Swedish Fibre to the Home (FTTH) provider, VXFiber, will help to transform the city's broadband infrastructure by rolling out full fibre connectivity to homes and businesses.

 The initial project will focus on providing full fibre network access to businesses situated in the city's Enterprise Zone, with plans to also roll the scheme out to residential customers.